valencyy/valencyy/README.md

 - 👋 Hi, I’m @valencyy
-- 👀 I’m interested in ...
+- 👀 I’m interested in software dev
-- 🌱 I’m currently learning C/Python/JS
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : Ryysee#0001 on Discord